Scott3142/python-programming/site/codelabs/part-1.md

 Variable naming is limited by certain constraints.

 Variable names cannot contain certain special symbols, such as exclamation marks (!).
 Spaces are also not allowed, since they're used to separate parts of commands.
-Instead of spaces, the convention in many programming languages is to either use a style known as [camelCase](https://en.wikipedia.org/wiki/Camel_case "Camel case – Wikipedia") or [snake_case](https://en.wikipedia.org/wiki/Snake_case) to delimit words.
+Instead of spaces, the convention in many programming languages is to either use a style known as [snake_case](https://en.wikipedia.org/wiki/Snake_case) or [camelCase](https://en.wikipedia.org/wiki/Camel_case "Camel case – Wikipedia") to delimit words.
 Python variable names are always written in snake_case.

-**Note!** The first letter of a variable name is always lower-cased:

 ```python
 camelCaseVariable = 7 # will work, but not convention in Python